project-oak/oak/oak_functions/README.md

 ### Read-Only Storage

-The trusted runtime does not allow the Wasm workload to interact with any external resources.
-However, each Oak Functions application may have read-only access to an in-memory storage that is populated with data from an external data source at startup time.
-The external resource is specified in the server configuration file as a URL.
+The Oak Functions trusted runtime does not allow the Wasm module to directly interact with any external resources.
+However, each Wasm module may have read-only access to an in-memory storage that is populated with data from an external data source at startup time.
+The external data source is specified in the server configuration file as a URL or a local file path.
 It is also possible to specify a refresh interval.
-This allows the Oak Functions loader to periodically refresh the data in the storage, by re-downloading the entirety of the data from the provided URL.
+This allows the Oak Functions trusted runtime to periodically refresh the data in the storage, by re-downloading the entirety of the data from the provided URL or local file path.

-The storage is implemented as an in-memory key-value store (in practice a hashmap), of which there is one instance per Oak Functions trusted runtime instance, which is shared across invocations of the Wasm logic.
-The property that this offers is that queries are not observable (and not logged) by the trusted runtime, since they happen within the same process, which eventually is going to be contained in a single TEE instance.
-Oak Functions provides a [lookup API](https://github.com/project-oak/oak/blob/main/docs/oak_functions_abi.md#storage_get_item) that the Wasm modules can use to fetch data from the storage.
+The storage is implemented as an in-memory key-value store (in practice a hashmap), of which there is one instance per Oak Functions trusted runtime instance, which is shared across invocations of the Wasm module.
+The property that this offers is that queries are not observable (e.g. not logged) outside of the Oak Functions trusted runtime, since they happen within the same process, which is contained within a single TEE instance.

+Oak Functions provides a
+[lookup API](https://github.com/project-oak/oak/blob/main/docs/oak_functions_abi.md#storage_get_item)
+that the Wasm module can use to look up data from the in-memory storage.

 ### Policies